lpereira/lwan/README.md

 This will generate a few binaries:

- - `lwan/lwan`: The main Lwan executable.
+ - `src/bin/lwan/lwan`: The main Lwan executable.
 May be executed with `--help` for guidance.
- - `testrunner/testrunner`: Contains code to execute the test suite.
+ - `src/bin/testrunner/testrunner`: Contains code to execute the test suite.
- - `freegeoip/freegeoip`: FreeGeoIP sample implementation.
+ - `src/samples/freegeoip/freegeoip`: FreeGeoIP sample implementation.
 Requires SQLite.
- - `techempower/techempower`: Code for the Techempower Web Framework benchmark.
+ - `src/samples/techempower/techempower`: Code for the Techempower Web Framework benchmark.
 Requires SQLite and MySQL libraries.
- - `common/mimegen`: Builds the extension-MIME type table.
+ - `src/bin/tools/mimegen`: Builds the extension-MIME type table.
 Used during build process.
+ - `src/bin/tools/bin2hex`: Generates a C file from a binary file, suitable for use with #include.

 #### Remarks

-It is important to build outside of the tree; in-tree builds *are not supported*.

 Passing `-DCMAKE_BUILD_TYPE=Release` will enable some compiler optimizations (such as [LTO](http://gcc.gnu.org/wiki/LinkTimeOptimization))